will3359/sample-git-for-HZ/README.md

-# sample-git-for-HZ
+# Welcome to sample-git-for-HZ

-This is a sample repository for my Eclipse/Java course
+This is a sample repository for my Eclipse/Java course, used to push and fetch the elements.